thermage/thermage/README.md

 <br>

-Termage provides a fluent and powerful, object-oriented interface for customizing CLI output text color, background, formatting, and more.
+Termage provides a fluent and incredible powerful, object-oriented interface for customizing CLI output text color, background, formatting, and more.

 ### Installation